araveret/base_python/README.md

-# base_python
-Workshop: Python
-Creator: Josiah Davis
+# Introduction to Base Python